Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

 ### Cached JWKS Admin API Endpoint for a Key Set Rotation

-Sometime you may want to rotate the keys Kong uses for signing tokens specified with `config.access_token_keyset` and `config.channel_token_keyset`, or perhaps reload tokens specified with `config.access_token_jwks_uri` and `config.channel_token_jwks_uri`.
-Kong will store and use at maximum two set of keys:
+Sometime you might want to rotate the keys Kong uses for signing tokens specified with `config.access_token_keyset` and `config.channel_token_keyset`, or perhaps reload tokens specified with `config.access_token_jwks_uri` and `config.channel_token_jwks_uri`.
+Kong stores and uses at maximum two set of keys:
 **current** and **previous**.
-If you want Kong to forget the previous keys, you need to rotate keys **twice**, as it will effectively store replace both `current` and `previous` with newly generated tokens OR reloaded tokens (in case the keys are loaded from an external URI).
+If you want Kong to forget the previous keys, you need to rotate keys **twice**, as it effectively replaces both current and previous key sets with newly generated tokens or reloaded tokens if the keys were loaded from an external URI.

 To rotate keys, send a `POST` request: